nunenuh/mikrotik-api/README.md

 # mikrotik-api
 Mikrotik API PHP Library

-This laravel package for the Mikrotik API enables you to easily control Mikrotik routers via the PHP API.
+This composer package for the Mikrotik API enables you to easily control Mikrotik routers via the PHP API.

+## How to Install
+  composer require nunenuh/mikrotik-api